jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

   $ make
   ```

-### 2. Configuration
+## 2. Configuration

-  We can either remove the extension(.example) of an example configuration file or install base configuration files by running the following command in the build folder
+  We can either remove the extension(.example) of an example configuration file or install base configuration files by running the following command in the build folder.
   ```
   $ cd ~/srsRAN/build
   $ sudo srsRAN_install_configs.sh service